HorizenOfficial/evm-documentation/docs/build.md

 docker compose up -d
 ```

-**WARNING:** **Risk Data Corruption** - Always shutdown the node properly by executing *shutdown.sh* available in the scripts folder at the end of your testing session and/or before turning off your machine (computer or virtual machine).
+**WARNING:** **Risk Data Corruption** - Always shutdown the node properly by executing *shutdown.sh*, available in the scripts folder, at the end of your testing session and/or before turning off your machine (computer or virtual machine).

 ### Configuration
 Set up your network provider as **localhost (127.0.0.1)** and **port (9545)**, and also change the **Chain ID** according to the environment you are using.